List parts given in different sentences must follow a proper introductory sentence and be highlighted with special words

 FIRST STEPS IN MULTI-SENTENCE LISTING

 Introductory sentences with a list name tend to take one of two common forms:

 (a) There are six major modes of transport.

 (b) Six major modes of transport can be identified.

 Example (a) starts with There are, a very common way of signalling a subsequent list, and not at all informal (see 161.
-Presenting Information with “There”).
+Special Uses of “There” Sentences).
 Example (b), on the other hand, begins with the list name.
-These alternatives are the same as the ones available for use before a colon in single-sentence listing (see 55.
-Sentence Lists 2: Main-Message).
+These alternatives are the same as those that can introduce both single-sentence lists (see 55.
+Sentence Lists 2: Main-Message), and groups of headings (see 178.
+How to Write a Heading).
 Note, though, that a following colon, which sentence lists need after such introductions, is not possible before multi-sentence lists – a full stop must be used instead.

 Both of the above sentences, it will be noticed, also contain the number word six.
 There must always be such a word, either exact like six or vague like various, several, numerous, a number of etc. (see 55.
 Sentence Lists 2 and 96.
 Hedging 2: Lists and Predictions).
 If you wish to use an exact number word but are unsure about its truth (because you are unsure whether your list is all of the possibilities indicated by the list generalization), you can add a word like main, major or important.